rails/rails/guides/source/active_model_basics.md

 ##### ActiveModel::Serializers::JSON

-To use `ActiveModel::Serializers::JSON` you only need to change the module you are including from `ActiveModel::Serialization` to `ActiveModel::Serializers::JSON`.
-This is because the `ActiveModel::Serializers::JSON` module automatically includes the `ActiveModel::Serialization` module, so there is no need to explicitly include `ActiveModel::Serialization`.
+To use the JSON serialization, change the module you are including from `ActiveModel::Serialization` to `ActiveModel::Serializers::JSON`.
+It already includes the former, so there is no need to explicitly include it.

 ```ruby
 class Person